KhanhNLe/SpotifyBPM_KeyGetter/README.md

 pip install spotipy pygame

-3. Set up your Spotify Developer credentials as environment variables: export SPOTIPY_CLIENT_ID='your-client-id' export SPOTIPY_CLIENT_SECRET='your-client-secret' export SPOTIPY_REDIRECT_URI='your-redirect-uri'
+3. Set up your Spotify Developer credentials to enter into the python script.

 Usage